rjpotere/Portfolio/README.md

 ![photo](assets/images/portfolio-update.png)

-There is a hort bio about me which is accompanied by a photo of me.
+There is a short bio about me which is accompanied by a photo of me.

 If you select one of the navigation buttons, it will take you to each section of my webpage.